 Year or period: 2004

-2004 saw many more services launched including the Harvard version of Facebook.
-Care2, Multiply, Ning, Orkut, Mixi, Piczo and Hyves also launched.
+2004 saw many more services launched, including the initial Harvard dorm-based version of Facebook.
+Care2, Multiply, Ning, Orkut, Mixi, Piczo, and Hyves were also launched.

 18. YouTube launches in 2005

 Year or period: 2005

 YouTube first appeared in 2005 and launched an entirely new method of communication.
 The ability to create and share media over very long distances was such a game-changer that it has become something of a behemoth ever since.